Gissio/radpro/README.md

 Follow these steps to install Rad Pro on your device:

 * Remove the battery cover and batteries.
-* Unscrew and remove the four screws holding the back case.
+* Remove the four screws holding the back case.
 * Remove the four screws holding the electronics board on the front case.
 * Remove the electronics board and ensure that it matches the board shown in the following picture (the Geiger-Müller tube may be different or mounted differently):